filipe-2/the-coffee-shop/README.md

 ### Header

-- Glass/transparent/blurry effect
+- Glass/transparent/blurry effect.
-- Button to hide/show the navnar
+- Button to hide/show the navnar.
 - Button to lock the current state of the navbar (keeps it hidden it the user hides and locks, and visible if the user expands it and lock).
 - Website branding: title and logo.
 - Expanding and rotating effect of the title on hover.